cnafsd/aai-tutorials/vomsaa-iam-webdav/README.md

 #### Generic JWT

-Use a generic token with minimum privileges issued by [IAM DEV](https://iam-dev.cloud.cnaf.infn.it)
+Use a generic token with minimum privileges issued by `iam`

 ```bash
 AT=$(oidc-token -s openid ${OIDC_AGENT_ALIAS})